 What is a Weed Tree?

-A better option is to girdle the weed tree.
-To girdle a weed tree, cut a one inch or more strip of bark off from around the trunk.
+Some suggest girdling the weed tree, since this effectively cuts off the canopy from water and nutrition from the roots.
+But this may take a long time and is probably not your best option.
+To girdle a weed tree, cut a one inch (2.5 cm.) or more strip of bark off from around the trunk.
 Make sure to cut deep enough to penetrate the hard center of the trunk.
 Doing this will slowly kill the tree over a period of a year or two and reduces the chances of the tree producing suckers.